splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/4-project/3-activities.md

 ### Advanced Unit Converter & Calculator

 In this project, you will need to develop a mixture between a unit converter and a calculator.
 Your program will need to prompt the user to enter two values, with each of them asking if the user would like to use meters or feet, and ensure that both of these values are valid.
-Your program should then perform the following operations using each of the values, and output them to the terminal: Multiply, Divide, Add, and Subtract.
+Your program should then ask the user which one of the following operations and output the result to the terminal: Multiply, Divide, Add, and Subtract.
 These outputs should be in both meters and feet.
 The program should then ask the user if they would like to perform more calculations, to which the program should either repeat or quit.

 For your reference: